-Shopping in Vietnam sometimes could be complicated and that is why Indochina Odyssey Tours, your considerate Vietnam holiday planner, is here to offer some advices.
+Shopping in Vietnam can sometimes be complicated, and that is why Indochina Odyssey Tours, your considerate Vietnam holiday planner, is here to offer some advice.

 Ao Dai

 Ao Dai, a tight-fitting silk tunic worn over pantaloons, is a traditional national dress for Vietnamese girls.
-If you couldn’t find a fit one, customize one.
-This can be done in Hoi An, which is famous for its cloth making skills.
+If you can't find a fit one, customize one.
+This can be done in Hoi An, which is famous for its cloth-making skills.

 Iced Coffee